edx/commerce-coordinator/docs/index.rst

-.. commerce-coordinator documentation top level file, created by sphinx-quickstart on Mon Oct 04 13:53:24 2021.
+.. commerce_coordinator documentation top level file, created by sphinx-quickstart on Mon Oct 04 13:53:24 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-commerce-coordinator
+commerce_coordinator
 ====================

 A controller to manage commerce workflows and services